-- As the name suggests, text is supposed to get references.
+- As the name suggests, the text is supposed to get references.
 Of course, the rules for HTML don‘t specify how much text such a link should enclose.

 - A href attribute could be added to all HTML elements rather than restricting nested HTML elements for an anchor element.

 We think that is old school and would rather call to mind the possibilities, opportunities and why’s: